geraldwal/house_prices_ML_in_R/README.md

 With a random forest model a MAPE of 0.1309606 was reached.

 A test file is scored and uploaded for the final prediction score.

+Follow this link to the RPubs publication: http://rpubs.com/geraldwal/499574